 Purple blotch in onion is caused by the fungus Alternaria porri.
 A fairly common disease of onions, it first manifests as small, water-soaked lesions that rapidly develop white centers.
 As the lesions progress, they turn from brown to purple with a halo of yellow.
 Often the lesions merge and girdle the leaf, resulting in tip dieback.
 Less commonly, the bulb becomes infected through the neck or from wounds.

-Fungal growth of spores of A. porri is fostered by temperatures of 43-93 F. (6-34 C.) with the most optimal temperature of 77 F. (25 C.).
+Fungal growth of spores of A. porri is fostered by temperatures of 43 to 93 degrees F. (6-34 C.) with the most optimal temperature of 77 degrees F. (25 C.).
 Cycles of high and low relative humidity encourage spore growth, which can form after 15 hours of relative humidity greater than or equal to 90%.
 These spores are then spread by wind, rain, and/or irrigation.

 Both young and mature leaves affected by thrip feeding are more susceptible to purple blotch in onions.

-Onions with purple blotch present symptoms 1-4 days after infection.
+Onions with purple blotch present symptoms one to four days after infection.
 Onions infected with purple blotch become defoliated prematurely which compromises bulb quality, and lead to storage rot caused by secondary bacterial pathogens.

 Managing Purple Blotch in Onion

 When possible, use pathogen free seeds/sets.
 Ensure that plants are properly spaced and keep the area around the onions weed free to increase circulation, which will allow the plants to dry from dew or irrigation more rapidly.
 Avoid fertilizing with food that is high in nitrogen.
 Control onion thrips, whose feeding makes the plants more susceptible to infection.